Designing UI for a new feature

 Watching usability tests

-Users weren't realising that they needed to click 'Professional investor' to proceed, and so were desperately clicking elsewhere:
+Users weren't realising that they needed to click 'Professional investor' to proceed, and so were desperately clicking other areas:

 For example, some users would take 23 seconds moving their mouse round the component, only to click the wrong button and be sent back to the start of the process: